G120 & G150 Iridium Set Up and Operation

 - Telematics Guru only processes the Iridium records to handle alerts, and update the map.
 Iridium data is not used in reports, the trip history view etc. As soon as the device comes back into coverage and uploads its stored data these will be updated.

-- The G120 talks to the Edge modem via the RS232 interface.
+- The G120 & G150 talk to the Edge modem via the RS232 interface.
 So the RS232 port cannot be used for other purposes when we are using it for Iridium.

-(Steps 1 and 2 are the minimum requirement to have a device connect via Iridium.)
+(Steps 1 and 2 are the minimum requirement to have a device connected via Iridium.)

 - Install Iridium Edge Modem and device according to the wiring diagram/install guide provided by Iridium.